-- (35) a. chi-tunzi ch-abwino ch-a Lucy 7-picture 7-nice 7of Lucy 'Lucy's nice picture' - b. chi-tunzi ch-anga ch-abwino 7-picture 7-my 7-nice 'my nice picture' - c. chi-tunzi ch-abwino ch-anga 7-picture 7-nice 7-my d. chi-tunzi ch-a Lucy ch-abwino 7-picture 7-of 7-nice
+- b. chi-tunzi ch-anga ch-abwino 7-picture 7-my 'my nice picture' - c. chi-tunzi ch-abwino ch-anga 7-picture 7-nice 7-my - d. chi-tunzi ch-a Lucy ch-abwino 7-picture 7-of 7-nice clearly not true of them all.

-Regarding the nature of this movement and it potential landing sites, it is relevant to note that while genitive pronouns in some of the relevant languages might turn out to be clitics, this is clearly not true of them all.
 A Chichewa or Swahili genitive pronoun can stand alone ((36) from Carstens 1997:395).

+Regarding the nature of this movement and it potential landing sites, it is relevant to note thata while genitive pronouns in some of the relevant languages might turn out to be clitics, this is